You can use and install materials in Clip Studio Paint quite easily. You can find brushes, textures, color sets, gradient sets, and even animations!

-It is also worth to note that if the frame rate you’re using is different from the one in the material, the one from the material will be maintained.
+It is also worth noting that if the frame rate you’re using is different from the one in the material, the one from the material will be maintained.

-They will appear on the Materials menu, but as opposed as with both cases above, here you can simply drag them to the canvas and use.
+They will appear on the Materials menu, but as opposed to both cases above, you can simply drag them to the canvas and use them here.

-or that, open one of the brushes tabs, now select the brush you want to use from the material menu and drag it to the brush tab you have opened.
+or that, open one of the brushes tabs, now select the brush you want to use from the material menu, and drag it to the brush tab you have opened.

-If you want to add more than one brush, feel free to select more than one and drag all of them at the same time!
+If you want to add more than one brush, feel free to select more than one and drag all of them simultaneously!

 They should be ready to use once you do so!
 If you want to change to different Color Sets, simply select the top bar to change and use different color sets.